 Early Childhood Development

-We support almost 80 ECD/E centres in the communities in which we operate.
+We support over 300 ECDE centres annualy in the communities in which we operate.

-We have trained 80 centre managers, assisting them with compliance and centre registration.
+We have trained more than200 centre managers, assisting them with compliance and centre registration.
 Crucially, this has helped them to access government financial support.

 We have trained and provided onsite support to more than 115 practitioners.

-We supplied indoor and outdoor learning resources to ensure that the children we support are sufficiently stimulated and that all faculties are appropriately developed.
+We supplied indoor and outdoor learning resources to ensure that the over 9 300 children we support are sufficiently stimulated and that all faculties are appropriately developed.

 More than 5 000 children in Secunda and Ekandustria have access to toy libraries.